 Yaugen Karakin, INCPAS Scholar alum and former INCPAS intern shares tips with future accounting majors on how to acclimate to college life.

 Academics, social life and sleep are the three essentials for every college student.
-These activities seemed to flow so seamlessly in high school, yet unfortunately college students can only ever seem to successfully manage two of the three.
-This is referred to as “The College Triangle,” and after my first three semesters of college I can attest to the fact this triangle is real.
+These activities seemed to flow so seamlessly in high school, yet college students can only ever seem to successfully manage two of the three.
+This is referred to as “The College Triangle,” and after my first three semesters of I can attest to the fact this triangle is real.

 Coming into college it’s easy to be flooded with emotions - uncertainty, nervousness, anxiousness, fear, joy and most of all excitement - and I can relate to every one of them.
 All students may feel overwhelmed at times, and it’s important to realize that’s okay.
 Work through these obstacles during your transition and start paving your way to success.